 Athenaeus, in describing eating habits in different regions, wrote about the importance of kandaulos, a creamy sauce accompanying the sliced meats.
 Kandaulos was also found in references as being based on a particularly expensive type of cheese produced from mixed donkey and mare’s milk (half and half).

-Later this particular cheese was replaced by goat cheese, and later on, the soft goat cheese put in the souvlaki pita was replaced by low-cost yogurt, and the sauce became known eventually as tzatziki.
+Later, this particular cheese was replaced by goat cheese and then soft goat cheese placed in the souvlaki pita was replaced by low-cost yogurt.
+The sauce eventually became known as tzatziki.

 “The kandaulos appears in various texts as kandylos or kandyli, with at least 17 references from various sources from the 5th century BC to the 10th century AD, when it is now described as a white sauce with basic ingredients goat milk, honey and avyrtaki, a salty, sour and acidly sauce, made from chopped leeks and sour pomegranates, with added salt and white vinegar,” Katsos says.

-“The cream, as pointed out by the nutritionist and gourmand Egisippos, accompanies boiled or roasted small pieces of pork.”
+According to Katsos, the cream, as described by the nutritionist and gourmand Egisippos, accompanied boiled or small, roasted pieces of pork.

-Perhaps equally surprisingly, another important condiment ancient Greeks used which is almost identical to today was mustard.
+Perhaps equally surprising is that another important condiment ancient Greeks used which is almost identical to today was mustard.
 The spicy yellow delicacy was used for marinating as well as a condiment for consuming meats.

-The Byzantine sophist Ierophilos, who lived in the 7th century AD, wrote down a recipe for mustard which is almost identical to today’s yellow mustard.
-His recipe uses ground mustard seeds, white vinegar, garlic and olive oil, mixed together to make a creamy sauce.
+The Byzantine sophist, Ierophilos, who lived in the 7th century AD, recorded a recipe for mustard which is almost identical to today’s yellow mustard.
+His recipe called for ground mustard seeds, white vinegar, garlic, and olive oil mixed together to form a creamy sauce.